-On average, only a small proportion of advertised properties - 6% (92 properties) - were affordable and appropriate for people who depend on income support payments as their main source of income without going into rental stress.
-This was a slightly higher proportion of properties compared to 2015 (2% more), but this was from a smaller pool of properties.
+Tasmania's north reflected the state average for the proportion of rental properties - 5% (15 properties) affordable and appropriate for people who depended on income support payments as their main source of income without going into rental stress.
+This proportion has remained generally consistent since 2013, although it is a proportion of a smaller pool of properties (26 in 2016, compared to 43 in 2013).

-For Tasmanian households living on the minimum wage, just over a quarter (424) of advertised rental properties were both affordable and appropriate without going into rental stress.
-Again, this is a slightly higher proportion compared to 2015 (6% more), but again, this was from a smaller pool of properties.
+For Tasmanian households living on the minimum wage, 29% of advertised rental properties (140) were both affordable and appropriate without going into rental stress in the north of the state.
+This was just above the state average of a quarter (27%).

 Figure 2.
-Percentage of private rental properties affordable and appropriate for low income Tasmanian households -April 2016
+Percentage of private rental properties affordable and appropriate for low income Tasmanian households - April 2016

-Across the state: the most vulnerable households
+The most vulnerable households